-During the year, the Fellow will perform at least 200 autopsies (on all manners of death, including homicides) and conduct approximately 35 scene investigations.
+During the year, the Fellow will perform about 230 autopsies (on all manners of death, including homicides) and conduct about 35-40 scene investigations.
 Routine scene investigation is required for all homicides and high profile motor vehicle fatalities when the body is at the scene, industrial accidents, and electrocutions.
-Attending scenes is a requirement.
-Fellows must have a valid driver's license and be able to drive themselves to scenes throughout Miami-Dade County.
-Vehicles are provided.

 Depending on events, circumstances, and police requests, other cases may also require scene investigation.
 Fellow evaluations are conducted quarterly by attending staff and the program director on an individual basis.